 Authentication is a technique in which the database administrator can identify the person accessing the database.
 Authorized users are given passwords and successful entry of a valid password will allow the user entry into the database, if a password is not successfully entered, the user will be denied access.
 Authorization is a set of rules that the database administrator (DBA) sets up to specify levels of usage that individuals or groups are allowed to have.
 Some users may only be allowed viewing options, while others may be allowed to both view/make changes.

 In some circumstances, users may only be allowed to access certain pieces of the database, and be denied access to areas that does not relate to their specific needs.
-In these cases, the DBA will assign workgroups, and these workgroups will be assigned levels of access and permissions.
-Views are when DBA allows certain users the ability to view the tables or fields that pertain to them, any other view does not exist for them in the database, DBMS does this behind the scenes and to the user it appears that the information they see are the only existing data.
+These are called permissions.
+In these cases, the DBA will assign workgroups, and these workgroups will be assigned levels of access.
+Views are when DBA allows certain users the ability to view the tables or fields that pertain to them, any other view does not exist for them in the database, DBMS does this behind the scenes and to the user it appears the information they see is the only existing data.

 Without any of the above listed functions, a database would not be able to work effectively.
 Each of these functions plays an important role in database management.